 Season of the Undying launched alongside Shadowkeep upon release.
 This season introduced the Seasonal Artifact, a new mechanic that players receive at the start of every season.
 Moreover, the Seasonal Artifact helps players unlock weapon and armor mods while providing a power bonus.

 Season of Dawn

-Launched in Dec.
-2019, Season of Dawn sent the Guardian back to Mercury to aid Osiris against another Red Legion fallout.
+Launched in December 2019, Season of Dawn sent the Guardian back to Mercury to aid Osiris against another Red Legion fallout.
 Along the way, players met Saint-14, one of the most famous Titan Exos who is brought to the present after the Guardian used the Sundial item.
-Bungie also expanded upon the seasonal content framework with a Free Track of seasonal rank rewards players earn by gaining experience.
-A Premium Track with more consistent rewards was also implemented in this Destiny 2 DLC, which was available as a Season Pass for $9.99.
+Bungie also expanded upon the seasonal content framework with a free track of seasonal rank rewards players earn by gaining experience.
+A premium track with more consistent rewards was also implemented in this Destiny 2 DLC, which was available as a Season Pass for $9.99.
 Bungie has since adopted this premium format for each season, which also grants access to weekly story missions and additional content.

 Season of the Worthy

 Marking the 10th season of Destiny 2 DLC expansions, Season of the Worthy launched in March 2020.
 The Cabal continued wreaking havoc across the galaxy, causing Commander Zavala, Anastasia Bray, and Rasputin to recruit the Guardian from preventing a deadly crash against the Last City.
 Bungie also brought back Trials of Osiris, the competitive team game mode that tests each player's endgame skills.
 This season introduced Legendary Lost Sectors on EDZ & the Moon, and also the Guardian Games, an annual class competition where Titans, Hunters, and Warlocks prove themselves most worthy.